HIPERFIT/hiperfit.github.com/_posts/2013-07-31-internal-hiperfit-phd-workshop.md

 ---
 {% include JB/setup %}

+__See below for updated information for speakers.__

-The 2013 HIPERFIT PhD Workshop is held on August 13, 2013.
-The workshop is internal for IMF, DIKU, NBI employees.
+The __2013 HIPERFIT PhD Workshop__ is held on __August 13, 2013__.
+The
+workshop is internal for IMF, DIKU, NBI employees.

+__Location:__ The workshop is held at [DAC& Meeting center](http://www.dac.dk/da/dac-meeting/) at Strandgade 27B, DK 1401, Copenhagen K. Breakfast and coffee is served from 9:30.

 ### Program (preliminary)